bschlaman/ml-exploration/README.md

 Given the words in the title of one of my todo app stories, classify it as belonging to one of my tags.
 `Y ∈ {work, chess engine, music practice, todo app, life, research}` `P(Y = work task | X = "draft design doc for API")`

+I want to build a framework that tries out the 3 classifiers I know about so far
+- k-nearest-neighbors
+- Perceptron
+- Naive Bayes

+Requirements
+- common interface
+- should allow for smoothing
+- in the case of perceptron, catch an infinite loop